thepirat000/Audit.NET/README.md

 # AuditScope statechart

-The following is the state machine representation of the `AuditScope` object:
+The following is the internal state machine representation of the `AuditScope` object:

 <img src="https://i.imgur.com/7WqGECe.png" alt="AuditScope statecart" />